braziljs/eloquente-javascript/10_modules.md

 Finally, the robots, along with the values they depend on such as `mailRoute`, could go into an `example-robots` module, which depends on `./roads` and exports the robot functions.
-To make it possible for the `goalOrientedRobot` to do route-finding, this module also depends on `dijkstrajs`.
+To make it possible for `goalOrientedRobot` to do route-finding, this module also depends on `dijkstrajs`.

 By offloading some work to ((NPM)) modules, the code became a little smaller.
-Each individual module does something rather simple, and can be read on its own.
+Each individual module does something rather simple and can be read on its own.
 Dividing code into modules also often suggests further improvements to the program's design.
 In this case, it seems a little odd that the `VillageState` and the robots depend on a specific road graph.
-It might be a better idea to make the graph an argument to the state's constructor and to make the robots read it from the state object—this reduces dependencies (which is always good) and makes it possible to run simulations on different maps (which is even better).
+It might be a better idea to make the graph an argument to the state's constructor and make the robots read it from the state object—this reduces dependencies (which is always good) and makes it possible to run simulations on different maps (which is even better).